FEniCS/spack-fenics/README.md

 where `fenics.fenics-dolfinx` implies the use of the `fenics` repository.

+## Maintenance commitment

+We aim to keep the last three `x` versions `0.x.*` of `py-fenics-dolfinx` building with PETSc, SLEPc, ADIOS2, Parmetis, SCOTCH and KaHIP support using Ubuntu LTS GCC and clang.
+As of 12/2025 we do not run unit tests - users should execute these themselves and assess working/non-working functionality on their systems.

 ## Uses

 1. Releasing Spack packages to users without waiting for PRs to be merged into